-Just yesterday we were talking about ERP systems and a colleague of mine told a story about introduction of an ERP suite at one of the companies she used to work with.
-Without boring you with details, long story short — the company almost went bankrupt, because they invested a huuuge amount of money into the ERP implementation and they failed.
+Just yesterday we were talking about ERP systems and a colleague of mine told a story about the introduction of an ERP suite at one of the companies she used to work with.
+Long story short — the company almost went bankrupt, because they invested a huuuge amount of money into the ERP implementation, and failed.
 Failed so profoundly that they just stopped the project altogether where it was without much discussion.

 What is a “postmodern ERP” anyway?

 The term “postmodern ERP” can be considered as very young — it was coined by Gartner in 2014.
 As I find the original Gartner’s definition too heavyweight and complicated, I’d prefer to quote here Thomas Spol, Senior Director ERP Product Development at PROUnlimited Inc:

 “In the postmodern ERP world, the legacy ERP suite is deconstructed into a more [loose] set of integrated business functions.
 The pieces make up the whole, rather than the whole (or suite) comprising the pieces” (from 5 Factors Facilitating the Transition to the Postmodern ERP Era)

 In other words, a traditional ERP suite is similar to buying a very expensive TV set every ten years or so.
 A postmodern ERP is like having this same TV set once and forever, provided you can replace its different components with new ones easily and quickly whenever needed.

 It is important not to confuse postmodern ERP with best-of-breed, though.
 In the best-of-breed use case, there is usually no ERP solution at all, each “function” is covered by a separate application/solution.

 With postmodern ERP, there is still a core ERP, either as an on-premises or cloud solution, and this core is extended with certain specialist solutions.
 The core ERP would for example cover such areas as procurement, financials and order management, while special solutions will be implemented for retail, quality management or human capital management.